 The most important realization I made was that I did not have to choose this or that avenue for my career development.
 Instead, I could continue embracing the richness of my multidimensional professional core that would bring together my experiences in the supply chain, information analytics, and consulting for impactful results in global settings.

 About the Author

 Ivan Todorov is a recent, dual concentration, graduate from Northeastern in Information Systems and Supply Chain Management.
-Passionate about things and ideas.
-He enjoys looking for facts to solve challenges, whether personal or these of an associate.
+He is passionate about things and ideas, and enjoys looking for facts to solve challenges, whether personal or these of an associate.
 He makes things done.
-He is currently on the lookout for a new opportunity to utilize accumulated skills and grow.
+He is also currently on the lookout for a new opportunity to utilize accumulated skills and grow.

 MBTA – Role: Data Analyst, Sourcing and Procurement; Key Lesson: Get involved in cross-functional projects;